 1. Verkhoyansk, Russia

-It is considered as one of the coldest places of the world to live in on earth.
-This place has a low residency ratio and according to a census conducted in 2011, there were hardly 2,893 residents in this place.
-This place was founded as a fort in 1638 and it served as a regional hub in cattle breeding and tin and gold mining.
-This place is located at 1,500 miles south of the North Pole and 404 miles away from Yakutsk which is also another coldest place of the world.
+Verkhoyansk in Russia is considered one of the coldest places in the world to live in.
+This place has a low residency ratio and according to a census conducted in 2011, there were hardly 2,893 residents residing in this place.

 2. Oymyakon, Russia

-This is also another coldest place in the world.
+Oymyakon in Russia is also another coldest place in the world.
 It is situated in Russia.
-This place witnessed the lowest temperature of -90 degrees F on 6th February, 1993.
+This remote village witnessed the lowest temperature of -90 degrees F on 6th February 1993.

-This place also has a low residency ratio due to extreme weather conditions.
-This place has a well-developed tourist department which has promoted the town as a perfect destination for adventure travelers who are hungry for a taste of the extreme.
+This place has a well-developed tourist department, which has promoted the town as a perfect destination for adventure travelers who are hungry for the taste of an extreme journey.

 3. International Falls, Minn.

-This place sits on the border between U.S and Canada and according to a census conducted in 2011, only 9,389 people live in International Falls.
 The temperature of this place remains below the freezing level for more than 2 months a year.
-This area gets a lot of snow (about 65.5 inches of annual snowfall.
+This area gets a lot of snow, about 65.5 inches of snowfall annually.

 4. Yakutsk, Russia

-This place is also considered as the coldest place of the world to live in.
-This place is well-known to fans of the board game Risk as that funny country between Siberia and Kamchatka.
-There are different research studies that have shown this fact that the world’s coldest temperature outside of Antarctica was recorded not far from Yakutsk in the basin of the Yana River.
+It is claimed to be the coldest city on earth.
+There are different research studies that have shown the fact that the world’s coldest temperature outside of Antarctica was recorded not far from Yakutsk in the basin of the Yana River.